-Contextual advertising has the power to create some of the most memorable, compelling ads, pulling in viewers with ads that offer increased relevancy and timeliness.
+Contextual advertising has the power to create memorable and compelling ads, pulling in viewers by offering increased relevancy.

-Contextual ads target users based on specific keywords on the page he or she is viewing at the time, therefore the context of the ad links up with the content of the page.
-It also comes in many forms.
-It’s an opportunity to be authentic, to deliver messages in the moment and to try to get into your viewers’ heads.
+Contextual ads target users based on specific keywords on the page he or she is viewing at the time.
+As a result, the context of the ad links up with the content on the page.
+Contextual advertising comes in other forms as well.
+It’s an opportunity to be authentic, to deliver messages in the moment and to try to get into your viewers’ head.

-You know contextual advertising, though you might not be thinking of it as contextual advertising today.
-For example, search engine ads are contextual.
-After all, the ads that appear are directly based on keywords, right?
-And you may be familiar with Google AdSense, a popular contextual ad program: it considers a searcher’s location, language, and keywords to find the best ad for the moment.
+Contextual advertising is all around us.
+For example, search engine ads are contextual because the ads that appear are directly based on keywords in the search query.
+Another example of contextual advertising is Google AdSense.
+It considers a searcher’s location, language, and keywords to find the best ad for the moment.

 1. The Key Elements of Contextual Advertising

 Contextual advertising is a fantastic opportunity for brands to get creative.
-To do this, think about when a viewer may be seeing your messaging (is it during a holiday or a big event?), what they’re looking for (leverage keywords), how will they be engaging with your product or service (what situation will they be in?).
+To do this, think about when a viewer may be seeing your messaging.
+Is it during a holiday or a big event?
+What are they searching for at the time?
+How will they be engaging with your product or service?

 2. Don’t forget video!

-Video has presented itself as a great medium for emotional, time-sensitive messages.
-Remember when airline WestJet produced a video of unsuspecting passengers arriving to their destination and receiving surprise gifts?
+Video has presented itself as an excellent medium for emotional, time-sensitive messages.
+Remember when airline WestJet produced a video of unsuspecting passengers arriving at their destination and receiving surprise gifts?

 3. Pricing is a Partnership Effort